SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 ####  20 December 2023 - New Feature - SupportAssistant 1.6.0 - DxM status reporter added [ID_38174]

-The SupportAssistant will now periodically send a health check to the cloud to indicate that the DxM is running.
+The SupportAssistant DxM will now periodically send a health check to the cloud to indicate that the DxM is running.

 ####  20 December 2023 - New Feature - ArtifactDeployer 1.6.0 - DxM status reporter added [ID_38172]

-The ArtifactDeployer will now periodically send a health check to the cloud to indicate that the DxM is running.
+The ArtifactDeployer DxM will now periodically send a health check to the cloud to indicate that the DxM is running.

 ####  20 December 2023 - New Feature - Orchestrator 1.5.0 - DxM status reporter added [ID_38170]

-The Orchestrator will now periodically send a health check to the cloud to indicate that the DxM is running.
+The Orchestrator DxM will now periodically send a health check to the cloud to indicate that the DxM is running.

 ####  20 December 2023 - New Feature - CoreGateway 2.14.0 - DxM status reporter added [ID_38200]

-The CoreGateway will now periodically send a health check to the cloud to indicate that the DxM is running.
+The CoreGateway DxM will now periodically send a health check to the cloud to indicate that the DxM is running.

 ####  20 December 2023 - New Feature - CloudGateway 2.13.0 - DxM status reporter added [ID_38022]

-The CloudGateway will now periodically send a health check to the cloud to indicate that the DxM is running.
+The CloudGateway DxM will now periodically send a health check to the cloud to indicate that the DxM is running.

 ####  20 December 2023 - New Feature - FieldControl 2.10.0 - DxM status reporter added [ID_38116]

-The FieldControl will now periodically send a health check to the cloud to indicate that the DxM is running.
+The FieldControl DxM will now periodically send a health check to the cloud to indicate that the DxM is running.

 #### 20 December 2023 - Enhancement - Email notifications for expiring and expired DataMiner Express DaaS systems [ID_38235]